hensg/fedimint-nixos/README.md

-# Fedimint NixOS deployment on Hetzner
+# Fedimint NixOS Deployment on Hetzner

-This version runs with encrypted disk.
-Be aware that there is two different ports for `SSH`:
+### Security

+This deployment utilizes an encrypted disk for enhanced security.
+Please note that there are two distinct SSH ports available:
-1. -p 2222: secure boot ssh that unlock the disk whenever the system is restarted
+- Port 2222: This port is used for secure boot SSH, which unlocks the disk during system restarts.
-2. -p 22: normal ssh to the system
+- Port 22: This is the standard SSH port for accessing the system.

+Ensure you connect using the appropriate port based on your requirements.